predictiple/VelociraptorCompetition/README.md

 4. The 4th goal is to demonstrate a setup artifact that loads artifacts, tools and server monitoring tasks in 2 easy steps.
 <br/><br/>

-5. The 5th goal is to shows that RawSec GENE is a far superior evtx triaging tool to Countercept's Chainsaw.
-I hope more people start using it and support the tool's author, [Quentin Jerome](https://github.com/qjerome), who has put years into it's development and it's sibling DFIR tools that are very under-appreciated.
+5. The 5th goal is to show that RawSec GENE is an excellent evtx triaging/analysis tool.
+I hope that more DFIR people start using it and support the tool's author, [Quentin Jerome](https://github.com/qjerome), who has put years into it's development and it's sibling open-source DFIR tools that are very much under-appreciated.
 <br/><br/>

 ***